Grey import vehicle: Australia

-Limitations of vehicles manufactured after 1 January 1989 was to ensure compliance with the regulations governing safety of vehicles on Australian Roads that came into force on this date.
+Limitations on vehicles manufactured after 1 January 1989 were to ensure compliance with the regulations governing safety of vehicles on Australian roads that came into force on this date.

 Until the present regulations entered force at the start of 2004, cars over 15 years old could be imported, and would need to gain a Vehicle Inspection in Australia (needed for registration transfer in many states anyway) and often safety modifications to ensure that they met with regulations that would have been in force at the time of their manufacture.

 To bring a special or enthusiast vehicle into Australia, the importer must either apply to have the car added to the SEVS register, or import a car already listed on the register.

-Vehicles can also be imported to Australia under what is known as a "Type Approval", this is generally used by remanufacturing companies who wish to import a vehicle that is commercially sold overseas, and remanufactured for use in Australia.
-Examples of vehicles such as this are the Chevrolet Camaro, the RAM Trucks, and the Ford F-Series.
+Vehicles can also be imported to Australia under what is known as a type approval; this is generally used by remanufacturing companies who wish to import a vehicle that is commercially sold overseas, and remanufactured for use in Australia.
+Examples of such vehicles are the Chevrolet Camaro, RAM trucks, and the Ford F-Series.

-Grey imports can pose considerable challenges, due to Australia using Left Hand Traffic, as opposed to the more common Right-Hand Traffic.
+Grey imports can pose considerable challenges due to Australia using left-hand traffic, as opposed to the more common right-hand traffic.